PIXPAY-com-vc/MemoDataEVM/README.md

 ## Notes

-- The Pix key should be sent as a string, preferable a random key to protect privacy.
+- The  key should be sent as a string, preferable a random key to protect privacy.
 - The optional MSG parameter can be used to add a label to your transaction for easier monitoring on the blockchain.

 ## License